Electric dipole moments in the extended scotogenic models: Introduction

 Precise measurements of electric dipole moments (EDMs) are rapidly being updated.
 The current upper bound of the electron EDM $|d_e|/e\leq1.1\times10^{-29}~\mathrm{cm}$ at $90\%$ confidence level has been reported by the ACME Collaboration~\cite{Andreev:2018ayy}, and the future sensitivity is expected to reach up to $|d_e|/e=\mathcal{O}(10^{-30})~\mathrm{cm}$~\cite{Kara:2012ay, edm_future}.
 This bound and future sensitivity can test the framework of the radiative neutrino mass models.

 In this paper, we calculate the charged lepton EDMs in the minimal scotogenic model with two singlet fermions and its extensions where one or two triplet fermions with zero hypercharge are added instead of the singlet fermions.
-The EDMs in the minimal scotogenic model have already been calculated in Ref.~\cite{Abada:2018zra}, however, some errors are actually involved, which will be improved in this paper.
+The EDMs in the minimal scotogenic model have already been calculated in Ref.~\cite{Abada:2018zra}.
+Here we show that in its extensions new diagrams contributing to EDMs appear, and we emphasize these give a dominant contribution.
 We write down all the Feynman diagrams relevant to the EDMs and give the complete analytic formulae of the charged lepton EDMs at two-loop levels in those models.
 It will turn out that some diagrams eventually do not give a contribution to the EDMs.
 In addition, we numerically evaluate the electron EDM predicted in these models, and investigate the possible maximum value taking into account some relevant constraints such as the neutrino oscillation experiments, the charged lepton flavor violating (LFV) processes such as $\mu\to e\gamma$ and the perturbative unitarity bound.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:2}, we briefly review the minimal scotogenic model and its extensions.
 The radiatively induced neutrino masses are also calculated, and the neutrino Yukawa coupling is written down by the Casas-Ibarra parametrization.
 The experimental values of the neutrino mass eigenvalues and the mixing angles obtained by the global fit analysis are also briefly summarized.
 In Section~\ref{sec:3}, the branching ratios of the relevant charged LFV processes are calculated for each model focusing on the processes $\ell_\alpha\to\ell_\beta\gamma$.
 Section~\ref{sec:4} is devoted to calculate the charged lepton EDMs at the two-loop level in analytic ways.
 Based on the analytic results, some numerical evaluation of the electron EDM and comparison with the current bound and future sensitivity are given in Section~\ref{sec:5}.
 We give our conclusion in Section~\ref{sec:6}.